-This work aims to assists Eastern Europe, Caucasus and Central Asia (EECCA) countries in more effective implementation of the Polluter Pays Principle by re-designing their economic instruments for environmental protection in line with their appropriate functions.
+This work aims to assist countries of Eastern Europe, Caucasus and Central Asia (EECCA) in more effective implementation of the Polluter-Pays Principle by re-designing their economic instruments for environmental protection in line with their appropriate functions.

 A comprehensive review of the system of economic instruments for environmental protection in EECCA and demonstration projects in Russia and Armenia (2003-2005) resulted in recommendations on how to eliminate the most obvious flaws in EECCA countries’ existing pollution charge systems and increase their incentive impact.

-More recently, the EAP Task Force worked on reforming monetary penalties (fines) – the most widespread administrative environmental enforcement instrument in EECCA countries and internationally, intended both to punish non-compliance and prevent its future re-occurrence.
+In 2009-2010, the Environmental Action Programme (EAP) Task Force worked on reforming administrative monetary penalties (fines) – the most widespread environmental enforcement instrument in EECCA countries and internationally, intended both to punish non-compliance and prevent its future re-occurrence.
 It developed a guidance document on the determination and application of administrative fines for environmental offences and conducted a case study in Azerbaijan which focused on the calculation of economic benefit of non-compliance and its removal through an appropriate monetary penalty.